18F/analytics-standards/README.md

 This project memorializes the standards that 18F sets for itself for implementing various forms of analytics, namely website analytics but also api analytics.
 Every project that has a digital presence will integrate appropriate analytics to better learn what our users need and want.
 This follows well-established best practices and equips the team to better deliver great product.

-Furthermore, we feel that access to analytics data should be widely available to teammates, partners, and the public.
-There are countless use cases where a fellow 18F-er might benefit from easy access to a project's website analytics and very few reasons to limit that access.
-Along the same lines, we believe that we are better able to serve our agency partners when they have ready access to robust analytics for their project.
+Access to analytics data should be widely available to teammates, partners, and the public.
+There are countless use cases where a fellow 18F-er can benefit from easy access to a project's website analytics and very few reasons to limit that access.
+We are better able to serve our agency partners when they have ready access to robust analytics for their project.

 ## 18F Team Standards for Website Analytics